 1) I suddenly saw my surroundings, and I realized that the only things I could see were waves.
 I had no idea where in the vast ocean I had departed from the great ship.
 I didn’t know where I was.
 I had no bearings.

 2) Those waves had appeared as insignificant to the great ship.
 But now, in my small craft among them, they appeared much bigger.
 In fact, they were taller than our masts, though they did not threaten to capsize us.
-Suddenly, the waves captured a much greater portion of my attention.
+Suddenly, the waves captured a much greater portion of my attention; I was now far more aware of what was going on around me.
 (Note: both the sky and the waves were grey.)

 3) I hadn't noticed this before.
 My small ship still had no sails up, and I'm not entirely convinced that I had sails on board.
+I had no means of moving, no means of steering my course.
 I was not anxious about that fact; in fact, in the dream, I was not attentive to it.

 4) Everything was so quiet!
 I could hear everything: the seabirds, the waves slapping my ship, the wind in the rigging.